 Australia and the ROK have common strategic interests, particularly in seeking a peaceful resolution to tensions on the Korean peninsula.
 Both countries have important alliances with the United States and both have made significant and practical contributions to efforts to secure regional security and stability, such as sending troops to Afghanistan, Iraq and East Timor and conducting counter-piracy operations.

 The ROK is situated on the southern half of the Korean Peninsula.
 An independent Korean state or group of Korean states has existed almost continuously for several millennia.
 Between its initial unification in the 7th century – from the three Kingdoms of Goguryeo, Baekje, and Silla – until 1910, Korea existed as a single independent country.
 From 1910 to 1945, the Korean Peninsula was subject to Japanese colonial rule.
-Following Japan's defeat in World War II, Korea was temporarily divided into two zones of occupation, with the United States administering the southern half of the peninsula and the Soviet Union administering the area north of the 38th parallel.
+Following Japan's defeat in World War II, Korea was temporarily divided into two zones of occupation, with the United States administering the southern half of the Peninsula and the Soviet Union administering the area north of the 38th parallel.
 Initial plans to unify the peninsula under a single government quickly dissolved due to domestic opposition and the politics of the Cold War.
-In 1948, new governments were established in each of the occupied zones – the Republic of Korea in the south and the Democratic People's Republic of Korea (DPRK) in the north.
+In 1948, new governments were established in each occupied zone – the Republic of Korea in the south and the Democratic People's Republic of Korea (DPRK) in the north.

 The first recorded contact between Australia and Korea took place in 1889, when Australian missionaries landed at Busan.
 Australian photographer George Rose travelled the length of the peninsula in 1904 and photographed the country and people.
 Today, his images of everyday Korean life, clothing and customs form a valuable part of Korea's documentary history.

-The relationship was strengthened by Australia's participation in the United Nations (UN) Commissions on Korea (beginning in 1947) and in the Korean War (1950–53).
+The Australia-ROK relationship was strengthened by Australia's participation in the United Nations (UN) Commissions on Korea (beginning in 1947) and in the Korean War (1950–53).
 More than 18,000 Australian troops served under UN command and 340 Australians died during the Korean War.
 In September 2010, HMAS Warramunga visited the ROK to mark the sixtieth anniversary of the beginning of the Korean War and take part in a re-enactment of the landing at Incheon.
-Prime Minister Gillard travelled to Korea in April 2011 to mark the sixtieth anniversary of two key battles of that war in which Australians participated – Gapyeong and Maryang San.
+Australian veterans of the Korean War travelled to the Republic of Korea for a commemorative mission in July 2013 for the 60th anniversary of the Korean War Armistice.

 Australia and the ROK share key security interests in North Asia and the Asia-Pacific region, with peace and stability on the Korean Peninsula critical to the economic performance and security of both countries.
 Both support a nuclear-free Korean Peninsula and regard the continued commitment of the United States to the Asia-Pacific as critical to stability and prosperity in the region.
 Our security and defence ties are expanding: the joint meeting of our foreign and defence ministers in Seoul on 4 July 2013 was the first 2+2 meeting the ROK had conducted with any country, except the US.

 People-to-people and institutional links